rkt/rkt/Documentation/commands.md

 ### rkt gc

 Rocket has a built-in garbage collection command that is designed to be run periodically from a timer or cron job.
-Containers older than the grace period are marked and cleaned up during a subsequent garbage collection pass.
+Stopped containers are moved to the garbage and cleaned up during a subsequent garbage collection pass.
+Each `gc` pass removes any containers remaining in the garbage past the grace period.
 [Read more about the container lifecycle][gc-docs].

 [gc-docs]: container-lifecycle.md#garbage-collection